MaxWasUnavailable/MaxWasUnavailable/README.md

 - 👋 Hi, I’m @MaxWasUnavailable
 - 👀 I’m interested in Programming (duh), tech, and niche simulation games.
 - 🌱 I’m currently learning software engineering principles.
-- 💞️ I’m looking to collaborate on the Starbase EndoLink website project.
+- 💞️ I’m open to collaborating on projects, just toss me a message through discord!
 - 📫 How to reach me: Max#0007 on Discord.

 <!---